SvenKoch/baredroid/README.md

 *	update_manager_recovery.py: represents a separate process used to update the device during the reboot. it is used to perform a relabel of the userdata partition ( SELinux :) );

 **update/config**: contains cfg and info files used to setup the python scripts.
-*	config.cfg: contains the information about where to save the logs, and which scripts use to perform the analysis (e.g., ransomware scripts)
+*	config.cfg: contains the information about where to save the logs, and which scripts use to perform the analysis
 *	devices.info: contains general information about the devices (e.g., user, AndroidId)

 ## How to backup ##